Urban transportation networks and optimal transport-based infrastructures: similarity and economy of scale: Methods

 \subsubsection{Data collection and analysis}

-We collected network data from various public transportation networks from $16$ different cities \cite{kujala2018collection}.
+We collected network data from various public transportation networks from $18$ different cities \cite{kujala2018collection} and one national railway\cite{litvine2024}.
 Network statistics are detailed in \Cref{table:network_stats}.
 Each city had one or multiple transportation modes available.
-Node id's were associated with longitude and latitude coordinates of real stations for multiple means of transportation, as well as possible connections between them.
-Our main goal was to analyze each network individually, therefore we did not address the multilayer case where connections among the different means of transportation exists.
+Node ids were associated with the longitude and latitude coordinates of real stations for multiple means of transportation, as well as possible connections between them.
+Our main goal was to analyze each network individually, therefore we did not address the multilayer case where connections among the different means of transportation exist.
 For instance, if rail and subway stops have the same coordinates, they are treated as distinct in each network.

 To avoid possible redundancies or inconsistencies in the data, such as duplicated nodes or edges that looked too long, we performed a preprocessing step.
-Specifically, we considered a threshold $\tau$ that corresponds to the minimum distance in kilometers between the pairs of nodes that had the same node id's and no connections between them, matching features stored in the node metadata such as names of the real stations.
-If the euclidean distance $d(i,j)$ between nodes $i$ and $j$ was smaller than this threshold, we collapsed the two nodes into one, i.e. $i=j$.
-This was used to avoid that entries and exits of each station would be counted as two distinct nodes in the same network, and possibly affecting the selection of \source s{ } and \sink s.
+Specifically, we considered a threshold $\tau$ that corresponds to the minimum distance in kilometers between the pairs of nodes that had the same node ids and no connections between them, matching features stored in the node metadata such as names of the real stations.
+If the Euclidean distance $d(i,j)$ between nodes $i$ and $j$ was smaller than this threshold, we collapsed the two nodes into one, i.e. $i=j$.
+This was used to avoid those entries and exits of each station would be counted as two distinct nodes in the same network, and possibly affecting the selection of \source s{ } and \sink s.

 To match the latitude and longitude coordinates of the datasets with those in the $2$-dimensional plane that \nextrout \text{} uses to solve the continuous problem, we re-scaled every pair $(\text{lon},\text{lat})$ to a $(0,1)$ system of coordinates.
-Starting with a total of $62$ data points (networks), we extracted the individual disconnected of components and number of loops for each of them.
+Starting with a total of $64$ data points (networks), we extracted the individual disconnected components and the number of loops for each of them.
 Network extraction was performed on the biggest components only.

 We extract networks using \nextrout \text{} \cite{Nextrout}, selecting $1<\beta \leq 2$ such that for every pair $(\source s, \sink s)$ we simulate $10$ different networks.
 Since the extracted networks may contain redundancies, we remove them using the graph filtering step from \nextrout.
 Outputs of this step have less redundant structures and are closer to the optimal topologies.